-Karen can buy necessary equipment to streamline her efforts to connect different parts of the forest, expanding the muriqui’s habitat and protecting the unparalleled biodiversity.
+Karen can buy necessary equipment to streamline her efforts to connect different parts of the forest, expanding the muriqui’s habitat and protecting the unparalleled biodiversity of the area.

-Today only 10% remains of the Brazilian Atlantic rainforest which is considered among the top five “hottest” hotspots for biodiversity in the world.
+Today, only 8% of the Brazilian Atlantic rainforest remain, which is considered among the top five “hottest” hotspots for biodiversity in the world.
 Among the animals living there is the largest primate of the Americas, the muriqui.

 Karen is a Professor of Anthropology and Research Director at the Society for Preservation of the Muriqui.

-Karen and “Preserve - Muriquis“ plants trees between non-connected forrest areas to expand the habitat of the muriquis, allowing them to mix and breed
+Karen and “Preserve - Muriquis“ plant trees between non-connected forrest areas to expand the habitat of the muriquis, allowing them to mix and breed.

-Studies the muriquis to learn about their behavior
+Karen studies the muriquis to learn about their behavior.

-Promotes joint work between researchers, farmers and local communities to protect the forest and its remarkable biodiversity
+She promotes joint work between researchers, farmers and local communities to protect the forest and its remarkable biodiversity.

-Engages in community outreach programs to spread awareness about the Atlantic forest and the muriquis
+She engages in community outreach programs to spread awareness about the Atlantic forest and the muriquis.

 Karen has since the beginning of the project facilitated the growth of two separate Muriuqi populations of 20 and 22 primates respectively into a population of 355 in 2015.